mitalighag/mysql-Learning/Week-01/day-07.md

 GROUP BY City;
 ```

-This query displays the number of patients in each city.
+This query counts the number of patients from each city.

 ### 🌍 Real-world Example